 By bulk-boundary correspondence, each 1D irrep labels a distinct charge anyon in the bulk topological order.
 We denote a charge anyon by $e_a$, where $a \in \{x, y, z, t, xt, yt, zt\}$ labels the 1D irreps.
 For example, and so on.
 For the trivial charge with $\chi(1, 1, 1)$, we simply denote it as $\mathbb{1}$.

 To resolve these charge sectors, we consider the low-energy spectra for PBCs at length $L = 0 \pmod{4}$.
 Having PBCs ensures that none of the internal symmetries are twisted, and lattice size of $L = 0 \pmod{4}$ guarantees trivial translation flux.
 Under the insertion of two translation fluxes (i.e. going from $L \mod 4 = 0$ to $L \mod 4 = 2$), the vaccum state carries a nontrivial tarnslation charge $e_t$, and the ground state anyon changes from $\mathbb{1}$ to $e_t$, as shown in Fig.~\ref{fig:pbc}.
-This is a signature of the self-anomalous nature of $\mathbb{Z}^t_2$ -- the translation flux carries a fractional charge instead of an integer one.
+This is a signature of the self-anomalous nature of the translation symmetry $\mathbb{Z}^t_2$ -- the translation flux carries a fractional charge instead of an integer one.